Gaza Soup Kitchen

 Gaza Soup Kitchen is a grassroots organization that was established in Beit Lahia, Gaza, to provide food for Palestinians at risk of famine during the Gaza war.
-Founded in early 2024 by brothers Hani and Mahmoud Almadhoun, Mahmoud coordinated activities on the ground while Hani supported the organization from the United States through online fundraising.
+Founded in early 2024 by brothers Hani Almadhoun and Mahmoud Almadhoun, Mahmoud coordinated activities on the ground while Hani supported the organization from the United States through online fundraising.

 In April 2024, they reported serving 3,000 people a day, but their operations in later months have been severely impacted by the Israeli blockade on Gaza.
 On November 30, 2024, the Gaza Soup Kitchen announced that Mahmoud had been killed in an Israeli drone strike that morning.

 Background

-The Gaza Soup Kitchen was co-founded by brothers Hani and Mahmoud Almadhoun.
+The Gaza Soup Kitchen was co-founded by brothers Hani Almadhoun and Mahmoud Almadhoun.
 Hani, the director of philanthropy for UNRWA USA, lives in Virginia, while much of his family lives in Beit Lahia.
-Hani reached out to US officials regarding the lack of food in Gaza but was dissatisfied with their response.
+Hani reached out to U.S. officials regarding the lack of food in Gaza but was dissatisfied with their response.
 He became increasingly concerned in December 2023, after learning that Palestinians like his sister Samah were making bread from animal feed.

 Previously, Mahmoud sold mobile phones, but the Israel Defense Forces (IDF) bombed his shop.
 In December 2023, Mahmoud and three other male relatives were detained by the Israel Defense Forces in Gaza.
 Hani recognized him in photos of blindfolded men held by the IDF.
 After Hani spoke about Mahmoud's detainment to the US media and on social media, Mahmoud was released.
-In an op-ed for The Washington Post, Mahmoud recounted being "stripped to my underwear and paraded with other blindfolded men in the cold like circus animals" and wrote that none of the detained men were militants.
+In an op-ed for The Washington Post, Mahmoud recounted being: "stripped to my underwear and paraded with other blindfolded men in the cold like circus animals" and wrote that none of the detained men were militants.
 He also told PBS that the experience inspired him to help others.

 Mahmoud and Hani have lost at least 150 family members in the war, including their brother Majed, his wife, and their four children.